• Skip to primary navigation

 Spicy chipotle burrito bowl

-Spicy chipotle tofu layered over brown rice, a huge dollop of freshly made zesty guacamole, and some nice queso fresco (sub in feta or a nice vegan cheese alternative if needed) make this chipotle burrito bowl the perfect quick and easy dinner to whip up on a weeknight.
+Spicy chipotle tofu layered over brown rice, a huge dollop of freshly made zesty guacamole, and some nice queso fresco (sub in feta or a nice vegan cheese alternative if this is hard to find) make this chipotle burrito bowl the perfect quick and easy dinner to whip up on a weeknight.
 Leftovers pack well for lunch the next day, and the whole dish is great for meal planning for a busy weeknight.
-A simple chipotle copycat that will quickly become a new favorite.
+A simple Chipotle copycat that will quickly become a new favorite.

 Overhead shot of a Spicy Chipotle Tofu Burrito Bowl served up on a metal platter and surrounded with cilantro and lime wedges